Monthly Economic Commentary

 By Conrad Burge, Head of Investment

-In the case of the US, the central bank (the ‘Fed’) last raised rates on 25 July 2023 to a minimum of 5.25% and it now appears that the next move in US interest rates will be down.
-‘Fed’ Chairman, Jerome Powell, stated on 31 January that ‘our policy rate is likely at its peak for this tightening cycle’.
-He added though that rate cuts would not be appropriate until there was ‘greater confidence that inflation is moving’ towards the 2% target.
+In the case of the US, the central bank (the ‘Fed’) last raised rates on 25 July 2023 to the range of 5.25% to 5.5%.
+‘Fed’ Chairman, Jerome Powell, stated on 3 April that ‘we continue to believe that the policy rate is likely at its peak for this tightening cycle’.
+He also noted that ‘we do not expect that it will be appropriate to lower our policy rate until we have greater confidence that inflation is moving sustainably down toward 2 percent’.
 More broadly, tight monetary policy has been effective in slowing activity and the IMF is forecasting global growth of 3.1% this year and 3.2% for 2025 and only 1.5% and 1.8% for the advanced economies, noting that ‘with the likelihood of a hard landing receding, risks to the global outlook are broadly balanced’.

-The Australian economy was weak again in the September quarter, growing by only 0.2%.
-On a per capita basis, it actually contracted (by 0.5%), indicating that the country remains in a per capita recession, with output also likely to have been weak in more recent months.
+The Australian economy was weak again in the December quarter, growing by only 0.2%.
+On a per capita basis, it remained in recession, contracting for the third quarter in a row (by 0.3%), with output also likely to have been weak in more recent months.
 The key factor driving this slowdown has been rate rises by the Reserve Bank.
-These have weighed on household spending (flat over the quarter) but have reduced inflation (up 3.6% over the year to the month of January and up 0.7% for the quarter).
+These have weighed on household spending, with discretionary spending down 1.6% for the year.
+In March, the annual inflation rate came in at 3.5% (and 1.0% for the quarter).

-Most share markets have been volatile over the past year, at first enjoying a strong upwards trend from October 2022 to late July last year before trending mildly downwards until rebounding again from last October.
-This year, over the period to 27 February, market movements have included rises of 6% for the broad US market (S&P500), 7% for the technology-focused Nasdaq, Germany 5%, France 5%, Japan 17%, China 1% and Australia 1%, while the UK fell by 1%.
+Most share markets have been on a broadly upwards trend since last October on the assumption that interest rates had peaked and would soon begin to be reduced.
+Until recent weeks this was particularly supportive of the more interest rate sensitive sectors of the market, including the technology and property sectors.
+This year, over the period to 29 April, market movements have included rises of 7% for the broad US market (S&P500), 7% for the technology-focused Nasdaq, 8% for Germany, France 7%, the UK 5%, Japan 13%, China 5% and Australia 2%.
 The US market appears fully valued but most others still appear attractively priced, especially small caps, assuming that interest rates soon begin to decline.

-Major sovereign bond markets saw yields reach record lows in March 2020 as central banks sought to push rates down due to the pandemic.
-However, sovereign bond yields trended up as economies re-opened.
-The US 10-year Treasury bond yield fell to an historic low of 0.54% on 9 March 2020 but touched 5.0% in October last year before sliding down again.
-On 27 February this year, it was 4.31%.
-Similarly, the Australian 10-year bond yield was 0.57% on 8 March 2020 but was 4.13% on 27 February 2024.
-Some bond markets could experience lower yields (and higher prices) over coming months if growth remains soft.
+Major sovereign bond markets have seen yields (interest rates) rise in recent weeks after indications that inflation might not be falling as fast as expected.
+The US 10-year Treasury bond yield fell to a record low of 0.54% on 9 March 2020 during the pandemic but touched 5.0% in October last year before sliding down and then rising again to 4.61% on 29 April this year.
+Similarly, the Australian 10-year bond yield was 0.57% on 8 March 2020 but was 4.49% on 29 April 2024.
+Some bond markets could see yields fall further (and prices rise) over coming months if growth remains soft and if inflation continues to fall back towards targets.

 Fiducian’s diversified funds are currently slightly above benchmark for international shares, domestic shares and listed property.
 Exposure to bond markets was lifted last year to around benchmark, while cash holdings have been lowered.